CHaucke89/cloudypilot/README.md

 - Current active model widget on home screen with a button to open the Models settings page
 - Current branch widget on home screen with a button to open the Software settings page
 - Enter/Exit Always Offroad Mode widget on home screen
+- "Soft" reboot - all standard reboots are replaced with soft reboots (```sudo systemctl restart comma```) and a Soft Reboot button is added to the Device settings page
 - Various UI changes, mainly colors
 - Git LFS removed/not used (all files are present in the repo)
 - Any branch may be broken at any time - this is a free time hobby and only meant for myself, but as an avid supporter of open source software, it doesn't feel right to make this repo private.